sguldemond/moon-paper/README.md

 # Moon Paper

-Update your wallpaper with the an image of the real time phase of the moon.
+Update your wallpaper with the an image of the real time phase of the moon in your location.

-Currently working with Ubuntu running Gnome 3.34.1
+Currently working with Ubuntu running Gnome 3.34.1 Also had it working on Mate, see `change_background.py`.
+By changing the calls from `gsettings` to `dconf` it should work for Mate.

-*Work in progress:*
-Depending on your location you can download

 ## Requirements